Broadening Opportunity through the Arts and the Environment

 How We are Making a Difference

 The arts, the economy and the natural environment are inextricably linked.
 The creative spirit and natural assets of the area continue to attract people and businesses.
 As the region continues to grow, it is critical to protect and enhance these resources.

 We will make grants to:

 - Protect and enhance the health of the region's natural systems

 - Support and develop the region's art-based economy

-Signature grants have supported a reconciliation process that resulted in the development of the Nikwasi Initiative and Cherokee Cultural Cooridor, efforts to reduce energy consumption thorough the Green Built Alliance's Blue Horizons Project, the transition of Haywood County's Folkmoot from a festival to a year-round program, the Center for Craft's study on affordable hosing for the creative sector and support for established and grass roots arts projects across the region.
+Signature grants have supported a reconciliation process that resulted in the development of the Nikwasi Initiative and Cherokee Cultural Corridor, efforts to reduce energy consumption thorough the Green Built Alliance's Blue Horizons Project, the transition of Haywood County's Folkmoot from a festival to a year-round program, the Center for Craft's study on affordable housing for the creative sector and support for established and grass roots arts projects across the region.

 Strengthening the Region

 A grant to Blue Ridge National Heritage Area is providing critical matching dollars to access a larger Appalachian Regional Commission grant to support the second phase of the Blue Ridge Craft Trails Project.
 During the first phase, which also received CFWNC funding, the project team identified more than 100 potential anchor sites and a web presence.

 Craft is a growth industry for Western North Carolina, which is recognized as one of the leading centers for craft production and education in the United States.
 Despite this economic impact, there is currently no coordinated region-wide effort to market Western